 11) Publish: Click to publish your post.
-After you have clicked publish, you will be presented with another box to make changes in your visibility (public is default), the publish date (today’s date is default), and to add tags if you’d like to.
+After you have clicked publish, you will be presented with another box to make changes in your visibility (public is the default), then publish date (today’s date is the default), and add tags if you’d like to.
 If no changes are needed, click on Publish to publish your post/page.

 Once your post is published, the Publish button will turn into an Update button so that you can edit and update your post at any time:

 12) Settings: Click to “hide” the right-hand sidebar options giving you access to even more of your screen.
 It is similar to the available distraction-free writing mode in the Classic Editor.
 Click settings again to un-hide the sidebar options.

 b) Spotlight Mode: Spotlight: I played with this a little bit and didn’t see anything change other than the editor reduces in viewing opacity to about 50%.
 Not sure why this is necessary.
 Until I can find out what this is and why we would use it, I’d say don’t use it.

 c) Visual Editor: This option is the default and will be check marked.
 This allows the user to write and edit the blocks in the WYSIWYG (what you see is what you get) way.
 Meaning, you will see all of the text and images, etc. vs. the Code Editor (see below), which should not be used unless you are HTML savvy.
 You can, however, switch back and forth between the two if you need to without losing content.